Olivia Price (soccer): Sydney FC

 Price signed with Sydney FC early in 2014 as an injury replacement for the last few rounds of the 2013–14 W-League Season.
 Price was re-signed by Sydney FC for the 2014 W-League Season.
 She made her debut for Sydney FC against Adelaide United on 14 September 2014, when she was substituted on in the 80th minute.

 Price made her first W-League Grand Final appearance in a 4–1 loss to Melbourne City on 31 January 2016 being subbed on in the 83rd minute.

 Still playing for Sydney FC in the 2016–17 season, Price made her first starting line up in a 2–0 win over Adelaide United on 27 November 2016.

 Western Sydney Wanderers

 Price joined Western Sydney Wanderers ahead of the 2017–18 season.
-In her first season for the Wanderers, Price made a total of eight appearances scoring once in a blockbuster 4 to 3 win against Perth Glory.
+In her first season for the Wanderers, Price made a total of eight appearances scoring once in a blockbuster 4-3 win against Perth Glory.
 In the last game of the season against Sydney FC, she dislocated her left knee which required her to have an operation in the offseason.